Association of Charitable Foundations

 ACF Stronger Foundations

 Stronger Foundations is a flagship ACF project that aims to help grant-making charitable foundations identify and pursue ambitious practice.
 We highlight the reports on Diversity, Equity & Inclusion, and Transparency & Engagement.
 Also of relevance is the ‘cross-cutting themes’ report which includes a focus on ‘accountability’ and ‘power’ as two of the themes.
-These can be found here: www.acf.org.uk/policy-practice/stronger-foundations/
+The reports can be downloaded from the ACF website here.

-They have a self-assessment tool for Foundation members, and they can assess themselves against pillars of stronger foundation practice.
+The website includes a self-assessment tool for ACF members can use to assess themselves against pillars of stronger foundation practice.

 Why Diversity Matters

-McKinsey article explaining why diversity matters, most notably organisation who have a more diverse workforce preform better finically.
+The McKinsey article explaining why diversity matters, most notably organisations that have a more diverse workforce preform better financially.

-Kazoo HR has published 15 tips for Building a More Inclusive Workplace in 2022.
+Kazoo HR has published 15 tips on Building a More Inclusive Workplace in 2022.

 A US-based organisation.
-They have produced a helpful report on DEI and foundation practice.
+They produce helpful reports on DEI and foundation practice.